-Most classes are presented at the Sustainability Institute's praxis hub in the Lynedoch Ecovillage.
-The ecovillage is home to a Montesorri pre-school and primary school, a World Wildlife Fund (WWF) center and the Sustainability Institute.
+Many of our in-person classes are presented at the Sustainability Institute's praxis hub in the Lynedoch Ecovillage.
+The ecovillage is home to a Montessori pre-school and primary school, a World Wide Fund for Nature (WWF) centre and the Sustainability Institute.
 The ecovillage is 11 kilometers from Stellenbosch.
 Transport is provided to and from main campus.
 WiFi access is provided.